 Published by the Worthys Local History Group.

 Traditional buildings experts Bill Fergie and Edward Roberts have combined to produce an attractive, well researched and eminently readable book about the traditional houses that remain in the Worthy villages.
 That they remain at all is testament to the way they were built and this is explained using text, beautifully hand-drawn illustrations and photos both old and new.
 The buildings have been placed into context by 4 local historians, each very knowledgeable about their village.
 We get to know the buildings and how they have been used over the centuries.

 This comprehensive 100 page book, illustrated in colour throughout, should appeal to those interested in local history either from the comfort of their armchair or as a focus for local walks.
 It will be a ‘must have’ for those specifically interested in the development of timber framed houses, complementing Bill and Edward’s previous books on the subject.
 Any technical terms are explained with the help of an illustrated glossary so even if you don’t know your purlins from your posts this is a book for you.

 Here’s a book that tells you all you need to know about Headbourne Worthy.
-Peter, who lives in the village and has researched the area for many years, has created a book that will appeal both to local historians and to those who are simply curious about the village in which they live.
+Peter, who lived in the village and researched the area for many years, created a book that will appeal both to local historians and to those who are simply curious about the village in which they live.